andrewcmyers/relplot/README.md

 This is a program for generating attractive plots of the solutions to equations.
 It uses interval arithmetic to efficiently approximate these solutions.
+Output is generated as PostScript, which has some nice properties:

+   - the output is resolution-independent
+   - the output is a program that can be edited by hand to change its appearance or to overlay additional information.

-Output is generated as PostScript.
-The program is written largely in SML, plus some PostScript.
+Relplot is mostly written in SML/NJ but also includes some PostScript.
 Use "make" to build it with the SML executable.

 The shell script "relplot" is used to generate PostScript output. "relplot-pdf" generates PDF output. "plot.pl" is designed to be invoked from a web interface,